-Rich delights in connecting "factual dots" and posing provocative questions.
-He also loves all things patriotic, West Point, Christmas and Dickens, as well as traveling the world and talking to diverse groups about his narratives and life experiences.
+In my writing (novels, screenplays, poetry), I delight in connecting "dots" and posing provocative questions.
+I also love the Lord and all things patriotic, West Point, Christmas, and Dickens, as well as traveling the world and talking to diverse groups about my narratives and life experiences.

-Rich is nearly finished with his third novel, Song Bé, which begins three hours before an evening symphony performance at the Orpheum Theater in present day New Orleans.
+I will soon publish my third novel, Sông Bé, a fiction based in fact that begins three hours before an evening symphony performance at the Orpheum Theater in present day New Orleans.
 Richard Foxworth (Fox), an internationally renowned architect, is suddenly undone by what his wife discovers in the lining of his old army field jacket.
-The find unearths his role as a second lieutenant in the Battle of Song Bé during the Vietnam Tet Offensive of 1968 – a battle in which he is severely wounded and medevac’d to Walter Reed Army Hospital.
-After six months at Walter Reed and having no recollection of the battle and every night experiencing the same disturbing dream, he is transferred to Rollingwood Sanitarium for psychological treatment.
-As Fox and his wife prepare for the concert, her innocent questions threaten defenses constructed years earlier by Dr. Steinberg.
-At the concert, emotionally drained, Fox is unable to stay awake...unable to resist the long dormant dream.
+The find unearths his role as a second lieutenant in the Battle of Sông Bé during the Vietnam Tet Offensive of 1968 – a battle in which he is severely wounded and medevac’d to Walter Reed Army Hospital.
+After six months at Walter Reed, with no recollection of the battle and having the same disturbing dream every night since the battle, Fox is transferred to Rollingwood Sanitarium for psychological treatment.